Homepage of the site 'What to do with your life?'

 •

-It is based on direct observation of a precisely defined phenomenon, and not on an attempt to interpret a person's entire behavior.
+It is based on the direct observation of a precisely defined phenomenon, and not on an attempt to interpret the entire behavior of a person.

 •